Windows OS Hub

 • PowerShell

-Windows OS Hub / Windows 7 / How to Clean Up and Reset COM ports in Windows 7
+Windows OS Hub / Windows 10 / How to Clean Up or Reset COM Port Numbers in Windows

-How to Clean Up and Reset COM ports in Windows 7
+How to Clean Up or Reset COM Port Numbers in Windows

-Each time when you connect a new COM device or a USB device (true for modems, smartphones, Bluetooth, serial-to-USB converters, etc.), Windows detects it using Plug-n-Play and assigns it some COM port number in the range of 1 to 255.
-If this device is connected again, the reserved port is assigned to it.
+When you connect a new COM device or a USB device to your computer (USB modem, mobile phone, Bluetooth adapter, serial to USB converters, etc.), Windows detects it using Plug-n-Play and assigns it a COM port number in the range of 1 to 255 (COM1, COM2, COM3, etc.).
+If this device is connected again, the reserved COM (Communication, or Serial) port number is assigned to it.
 A new device gets the first free COM port number.
-It often occurs that, when being connected, the external devices create several COM ports at once.
-In my case after connecting a Bluetooth adapter 10!!! new COM ports has appeared in the system.
+It often happens that when connected, external devices create several COM ports at once.
+In my case after connecting a Bluetooth adapter 10!!! new COM ports have appeared in the system.

-A number of applications (quite obsolete, as a rule) are able to address only two-digit COM port numbers and won’t work with COM100 or higher.
+A number of legacy applications are able to address only two-digit COM port numbers, and won’t work with COM100 and higher.
 In the worst cases, these programs work only with COM1-COM9 ports.
-What if a device has got a higher number?
-Could the numbering scheme of the reserved COM ports be reset and the assigned ports be deleted?
-Let’s try to deal with it in Windows 7.
+What if a device has got a higher COM port number?
+Is it possible to reset the numbering for reserved COM ports and delete assigned ports?

 Contents: